Mateo-Omeri/dezoomcamp/[WEEK 2] Orchestration-MAGE/README.md

 ```
     docker compose up
 ```
-and check if MAGE went upto the url localhost:6789
+and go to localhost:6789 for the MAGE UI interface of your project.

 ### Step 2: GCP